puppetlabs/best-practices/separate-hieradata-repository.md

 This method is discouraged as it is an undocumented, unsupported use of `moduledir`.
 This method is overall fragile and could no longer be available at any time in the future without warning.
-When encountered, it should be replaced with one of the acceptable methods detailed in this best practise.
+When encountered, it should be replaced with one of the acceptable methods detailed in this best practice.

 ## Feedback / Ideas for Improvement